-Coincident Index in South Africa averaged 107.99 points from 1985 until 2020, reaching an all time high of 141.17 points in December of 2006 and a record low of 70.10 points in May of 2020.
+Coincident Index in South Africa averaged 107.86 points from 1985 until 2021, reaching an all time high of 141.17 points in December of 2006 and a record low of 70.10 points in May of 2020.
 This page provides - South Africa SACCI Business Confidence Index- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-South Africa SACCI Business Confidence Index - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+South Africa SACCI Business Confidence Index - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

 Coincident Index in South Africa is expected to be 90.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Coincident Index in South Africa to stand at 92.00 in 12 months time.
 In the long-term, the South Africa SACCI Business Confidence Index is projected to trend around 92.50 points in 2022, according to our econometric models.